benclerc/Aruba-SwitchAPI/README.md

 **Warning** : This library is incomplete and mainly oriented towards POE, VLAN, port and LED locator.
 Contributions are welcome !

-You can find all supported methods on [Aruba website](https://h10145.www1.hpe.com/Downloads/ProductsList.aspx), choose your equipment and download the API documentation.
+You can find all supported methods on [Aruba's website](https://h10145.www1.hpe.com/Downloads/ProductsList.aspx), choose your equipment and download the API documentation.

 ## Table of contents